LogoOsome

 Key characteristics of an LLC

-In Hong Kong, the main types are Sole Proprietorship, Partnerships and Limited Companies.
+In Hong Kong, the main types are Sole Proprietorships, Partnerships and Limited Companies.
 It’s important to find a balance between ease of formation and operation and functionality.
-Sole Proprietorship is simple to set up, but does not allow multiple shareholders.
+A Sole Proprietorship is simple to set up but does not allow multiple shareholders.
 Limited Companies are more complex, but make it easy to sell shares.

 The following five sections dig into the different aspects in more detail, which will help you decide if this is the right structure for you.